Reading

 Confident Readers

-At Oakland, students gradually make the shift from learning to read to reading to learn and are moved ahead as quickly as their abilities allow.
-One-to-ones transition to teaching specific comprehension strategies, developing vocabulary, and improving a reader’s fluency.
+At Oakland, students are advanced as quickly as their abilities allow.
+One-to-ones transition to mastering comprehension strategies, developing vocabulary, and improving fluency.